sprestage/trakehner-db-new/README.md

 - [ ] Re-implement ATA logo on home page
 - [ ] Re-implement ATA logo on Index Horses page
 - [ ] Improve i18n on Show Horse page (and "Home" button)
+- [ ] There is a stallion, Absalon, who looks to be from Germany whose gender is "V".
+Figure out the German translations for Stallion, Gelding, and Mare.
+Examine data for FRG or ??? in the Breeder name and check gender for these horses, correcting as needed.
+NEED TO DO THIS BEFORE POPULATING HEROKU!!!

 Testing